jhen0409/react-native-debugger/docs/getting-started.md

 - Install the latest version ([download page](https://github.com/jhen0409/react-native-debugger/releases)).
 - Make sure all debugger clients of React Native are closed, usually are `http://localhost:<port>/debugger-ui`
 - Make sure RNDebugger is open and wait state.
-- RNDebugger will try connect to debugger proxy, use port `8081` by default, you can new debugger window (macOS: `Command+T`, Linux/Windows: `Ctrl+T`) to specify the port if you want.
+- RNDebugger will try connect to debugger proxy, use port `8081` by default, you can create a new debugger window (macOS: `Command+T`, Linux/Windows: `Ctrl+T`) to specify the port if you want.
 - Enable `Debug JS Remotely` of [developer menu](https://facebook.github.io/react-native/docs/debugging.html#accessing-the-in-app-developer-menu) on your app

 ## Launch by CLI or React Native packager (`macOS` only)